Skip to main content

 * Contain an IPv6 Destination Address that represents an interface

-inside of the secure limited domain.
+inside of the limited domain.

 The mitigation techniques mentioned above operate in fail-open mode.

-See Section 3 of [I-D.wkumari-intarea-safe-limited-domains] for a
+of a domain.
+See [I-D.wkumari-intarea-safe-limited-domains] for a

-discussion fo fail-open and fail-closed modes.
+discussion of fail-open and fail-closed modes.

 8. Deployment Considerations